turrilld/student-webdev-labs/reflection.md

 - Was there something that you wish had been explained better?

   Layout was a challenge throughout the term.
-I dont know if it could have been explained better, but some examples that might show up in later homeworks (especially if that homework was not focused on layout....) would have been nice for a refrence
+I don’t know if it could have been explained better, but some examples that might show up in later homework (especially if that homework was not focused on layout....) would have been nice for a reference

 - Were there other exercises that might have helped you learn this week’s topic a little better?

   As above, layout was a challenge throughout the term.
-A bit more practice with sizing and using display: inline-block; would likely be appriciated
+A bit more practice with sizing and using display: inline-block; would likely be appreciated

 ### Flexbox

 - Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

   I was able to complete the exercises on my own.
-However I did refrence the solutions much more closely in this section, basically checking the solutions after each question rather than at the end of all of the work.
+However I did reference the solutions much more closely in this section, basically checking the solutions after each question rather than at the end of all of the work.
 I felt far less confident about my results (in part because they did not look precisely the same as the screenshots even using the solutions)